15 days tour

 • 12:00 am - 11:59 pm

-• Day 13 Day 13: Explore The Great Maya Metropolis Of Tikal (Guatemala)
+• Day 13 Day 13: Explore Tikal, Guatemala

 • 12:00 am - 11:59 pm

-Today we visit Tikal, the great Maya metropolis set in the midst of the rainforest, which can justly be compared with the celebrated ancient cities of Egypt and Greece.
-Initially settled in about 600BC, Tikal was abandoned by its rulers around 890AD and totally deserted a hundred years later.
+Today weโ€™ll visit Tikal, the great Maya metropolis set amid the rainforest, which can justly be compared with the celebrated ancient cities of Egypt and Greece.
+Initially settled in about 600 BC, Tikal was abandoned by its rulers around 890 AD and totally deserted a hundred years later.
 The city covered an area of 16 square kilometres.
 Re-discovered in 1848, only a few of its great temples and pyramids have been excavated.
 The site is extensive, so we include a guided tour in the morning followed by free time to let you explore.
 We can appreciate the prolific birdlife in the surrounding rainforest and take in amazing views of the forest canopy from the tops of the pyramids.
-We drive back to Flores at around 3.30pm.
+At 3.30pm, weโ€™ll drive back to Flores.

-• Day 14 Day 14: Travel To San Ignacio (Belize)
+• Day 14 Day 14: Travel To San Ignacio, Belize

 • 12:00 am - 11:59 pm

-Day 14: Travel To San Ignacio (Belize)
+Day 14: Travel To San Ignacio, Belize

-Today we drive over the border to San Ignacio in Belize, visiting the little known site of Xunantunich en route, with its fantastic array of pyramids and temples.
-We make our way to our hotel, where the rest of the afternoon is at our leisure.
-If you still have room for one more Mayan site, the ruins of Cahal Pech are worth a visit, high up on a hill near the centre of San Ignacio town.
-Alternatively, walk into the town and check out the lively local market (not Sundays).
+Today weโ€™ll say goodbye to Guatemala and drive over the border to San Ignacio in Belize.
+En route, weโ€™ll visit the little-known site of Xunantunich, with its fantastic array of pyramids and temples.
+Then, weโ€™ll make our way to our hotel, where the rest of the afternoon is free.
+If you still have room for one more Mayan sites, the ruins of Cahal Pech are well worth a visit, high up on a hill near the centre of San Ignacio town.
+Alternatively, you could walk into the town and check out the lively local market (note, the market doesnโ€™t run on Sundays).

 • 12:00 am - 11:59 pm